obenadak/soroban-final-project/README.md

 <img src="image.jpg" alt="Logo" width="300"/>

 ## Overview
-**FreezeGuardToken** is a smart contract built on the **Scroll Blockchain**, enhancing standard token behavior with advanced account freezing features.
+**FreezeGuardToken** is a smart contract built on the **Soroban Blockchain**, enhancing standard token behavior with advanced account freezing features.
 It enables administrators to freeze accounts temporarily or permanently, assign reasons, and tag them with compliance statuses like `KycPending`, `AmlFlagged`, or `Sanctioned`.
 Frozen accounts are unable to transfer, burn, or spend tokens.

 Inspired by real-world financial compliance scenarios (such as AML/KYC), this project provides a powerful tool for secure and compliant asset management in decentralized systems.